nextcloud/documentation/admin_manual/installation/source_installation.rst

 Installation Wizard
 -------------------

-After restarting Apache you must complete your installation your installation by running either the graphical Installation Wizard, or on the command line with the ``occ`` command.
+After restarting Apache you must complete your installation by running either the graphical Installation Wizard, or on the command line with the ``occ`` command.
 To enable this you must temporarily change the ownership of your ``owncloud`` directory to your HTTP user.
 On Debian/Ubuntu/etc. this is